Yaya-Cout/Upsilon-Workshop-API/README.md

 ```

 You can integrate pytest with your IDE (tested with VSCode) by adding Pytest
-configuration in your tests configuration.
+configuration in your tests' configuration.

 ## Contributing